desertdba/learn-SQL-in-a-month-of-lunches/README.md

-# sqlmol
+# Learn SQL in a Month of Lunches
-These are supporting resources for my book "Learn SQL in a Month of Lunches" (Manning Publications)
+These are the supporting resources for my book "Learn SQL in a Month of Lunches" (Manning Publications)